-To the south of the Application Area, two SACs have been designated for the main grey seals breeding colonies, the Isle of May within the entrance to the Firth of Forth and Berwickshire and North Northumberland Coast SACs.
+The Isle of May SAC within the entrance to the Firth of Forth located within the survey area is designated for the main grey seal breeding colonies, with a second SAC to the south of the survey area, the Berwickshire and North Northumberland Coast SAC (Figure 1-3).
 The Isle of May breeding colony is the largest east coast colony in Scotland, contributing approximately 4.5% of the annual UK pup production (JNCC, 2023).